shahzadlone/ABR_Curler/README.md

 ------------------------
 - Add ```2>/dev/null``` to omit the std error output and get a cleaner output.
 - Use ```sort URLs | uniq --count``` to find if there are duplicates.
+- If a line in the input file is not a URL then it is printing as a comment.

 ------------------------
 FAQ: